mrsaraei/mrsaraei/README.md

 </div>

 <p align="justify">I'm committed to advancing my career as a Lead Biomedical Scientist.
-Currently pursuing a Ph.D. in Biomedical Engineering, I advance multimodal analysis of EEG, ECG, EMG, and wearable biosensor data (ActiGraph, fNIRS) using electrophysiology, signal processing, and machine learning to identify biomarkers of chronic pain.
-Focusing on the spine–brain neural axis, I investigate frequency dynamics, pulse patterns, electrode interactions, and neural network connectivity across pre- and post-operative phases.
-My goal is to translate these insights into personalized neuromodulation therapies, such as spinal cord stimulation, to optimize outcomes for patients with neurological disorders.</p>
+I'm currently pursuing a Ph.D. in Biomedical Engineering, where I work on analyzing multimodal data from EEG, ECG, EMG, wearable biosensors (ActiGraph), and neuroimaging (fNIRS).
+My research focuses on employing electrophysiology, signal processing, and machine learning to identify biomarkers for chronic pain.
+Specifically, I study the spinal-brain neural axis, exploring frequency dynamics, pulse patterns, electrode interactions, and neural connectivity during pre-operative and post-operative phases.
+My goal is to translate these findings into personalized neuromodulation therapies, such as spinal cord stimulation, to improve outcomes for patients with neurological disorders.</p>

 ## Education Background